 The Priority Area maps are the result of both a watershed-wide technical analysis of objective criteria and a localized review process.
-The BWPP developed and adopted a list of criteria that were used to conduct the initial technical analysis.
+The WCPP developed and adopted a list of criteria that were used to conduct the initial technical analysis.
 The criteria for identifying PCAs included features that the partnership considered important for determining the ecological, cultural, recreational, or historical value of a particular area.
 The PDA criteria included features that the partnership considered important for determining the development or redevelopment potential of an area.
-The PAA criteria list included features that the BWPP considered important for identifying areas conducive to continued agriculture and related practices.
+The PAA criteria list included features that the WCPP considered important for identifying areas conducive to continued agriculture and related practices.

 The Partnership decided to use a simplified weighting system for the criteria analysis so that some features, like the 100-year floodplain, had more influence on the initial designation of Priority Areas than others.
-In one case, a feature was included that was indicative of areas that should not be prioritized.
-The 100-year floodplain was included as an inverse criterion for the Priority Development Area analysis.
-This means that points were subtracted from the Priority Development Area analysis totals for land that fell within the 100-year floodplain, making those areas less likely to score high as potential Priority Development Areas.
+In two cases, features were included that were indicative of areas that should not be prioritized.
+The 100-year floodplain and stream buffers were included as inverse criteria for the Priority Development Area analysis.
+This means that points were subtracted from the Priority Development Area analysis totals for land that fell within the 100year floodplain and/or within 100 feet of the centerline of perennial streams, making those areas less likely to score high as potential Priority Development Areas.

 The initial criteria analysis was conducted using ArcGIS software.
-Following the initial analysis, USPP communities reviewed, adjusted, and refined the maps.
+Following the initial analysis, WCPP communities reviewed, adjusted, and refined the maps.
 MORPC assisted communities through this process.
-The Priority Areas designated in the maps on pages 45-49 are the result of this two-step process.
+The Priority Areas designated in the maps on pages 35 - 38 are the result of this two-step process.

 The following section describes the criteria that were selected to initially highlight Priority Areas across the watershed.
-Maps showing the results of the initial criteria analysis and a technical description of the BWPP adopted criteria, including all data sources and weighting, are included in Appendix A.
+Maps showing the results of the initial criteria analysis and a technical description of the WCPP adopted criteria, including all data sources and weighting, are included in Appendix A.